ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 The Linux kernel enables `-no-strict-overflow` to reduce the likelihood that important security checks in the source code will be silently ignored by the compiler.

-An alternative option is to use the `-fwrapv` option.
+Alternatives to `-no-strict-overflow` are the `-fwrapv` and `-ftrapv` options.
 With `-fwrapv`, integer signed overflow wraps (and is thus defined).
+With `-ftrapv`, signed integer overflows trap, e.g., on x86 an overflow causes a `SIGABRT` signal to the application.

-Note that GCC and Clang interpret this option slightly differently.
-On clang, this option is considered a synonym for `-fwrapv`.
-On GCC, this option does not fully enforce two's complement on signed integers, allowing for additional optimizations. [^Wang2012]
+Since GCC 8.5 `-no-strict-overflow` is equivalent to `-fwrapv -fwrapv-pointer` while GCC recommends `-fsanitize=signed-integer-overflow` for diagnosing signed integer overflow issues during testing and debugging.
+In prior GCC versions `-no-strict-overflow` does not fully enforce two's complement on signed integers, allowing for additional optimizations[^Wang2012].
+In Clang, `-no-strict-overflow` option is considered a synonym for `-fwrapv`.

 ---